 Applications to full-time undergraduate degrees at Ulster are made through UCAS.

 The Institution of Structural Engineers sponsor a course prize in final year for the best performing student in structural subjects.

-Other costs incurred include a non-residential Survey Camp on the campus grounds at Jordanstown.
-The duration of the camp will be defined in the module summary.
+Other costs incurred include the 4 day residential Survey Camp in Tullymore Forest Park in Newcastle County Down.
 This survey camp is scheduled in semester 2, generally in week 12, the exact details will be confirmed by the Module Coordinator.
-You will be required to attend the survey camp as part of the module assessment.
+You will be required to either travel to survey camp OR book local accommodation for three nights.
 As part of the survey camp it is expected that you wear appropriate footwear and wet weather clothing is required.